 - And then… you let your hair air dry and don’t touch it!
 And if your hair is naturally curly, it will get naturally curly and dry in perfect (well, maybe not perfect) curls.
 For a super simple beginner routine, that is it.

 TIP!
 If you have extra time and want to get even more defined curls, you can try the squish-to-condish curly hair method.
 That means soaking out the conditioner instead of rinsing it all off under water.
 So instead of rinsing your hair, you take water to your palms and soak out the conditioner in little sections and squish it out of your hair.

 My routine & products

-I follow the curly hair routine with squish-to-condish and I wash my hair abut 2 or 3 times per week.
+I follow the curly hair routine and I wash my hair abut 2 or 3 times per week.
+I sometimes do the squish-to-condish method.
 I never brush my hair and I sleep with my hair in a pineapple (high loose ponytail), so that my curls don’t get ruined, when I sleep.